JohnHCarlson/technical-takehome/q1/README.md

 ## Additional Notes

 If you'd like, use this space to include thoughts, questions, or documentation you'd like to supplement your code.

+Just a bit of background, I am not super familiar with Vue, certainly not outside of some small personal projects.
+The documentation provided was super helpful though and helped me to pick up what I needed very quickly.
+I was able to read the documentation provided and have a working model running in the Vue SFC Playground (https://play.vuejs.org) fairly quickly.
+One of the things I am the most proud of is my ability to pick up new skills
+(like frameworks and languages) quickly and I hope that this was a helpful demonstration of that.